ssardina-agts/agtcity-sarl-mw/README.md

 * For setup:
 	* When you create the skill, you need to pass the directory where the server JSON config file is located (e.g., `eismassimconfig.json`).
 		* This file has the details of the game server (e.g., IP, port) as well as all the entity connections to the server (e.g., `connectionA1`).
-	* `MT_addPlayerByName(entityConnection : String)`: will register interest in controlling a given entity connection.
+	* `MT_registerEntityByName(entityName : String)`: register interest in controlling a given entity connection.
 If none is added, then it will be assumed that we will control all the connections in the server configuration file.
 This is useful if we do not want to control all the entity connections listed in the server configuration file, but only some of them.
 	* `MT_initialize()`: will create all network connection to game server for the entities of relevance and will register all the relevant players to be controlled that were added via `MT_addPlayerByName` (if none, then register all available connections).
 	* **NOTE:** there is no need to "register" players explicitely; they are all done automatically in the initialization phase.
+* For interaction with the game server:
-* `MT_sensePlayerPercepts(playerName : String)`: sense the percepts for a player; blocking.
+	*`MT_sensePlayerPercepts(playerName : String) : Map<String, Collection<Percept>>`: sense the percepts for a player; blocking.
+	* `MT_senseAllPlayerPercepts(playerName : String) : Map<String, Collection<Percept>>` sense the pecepts of all the players; blocking.
 	* `MT_executeAction(playerName : String, action : Action)`: instruct the execution of an action ofr a player.
+* Getters:
+	* `MT_getPlayersNames() : Set<String>`: list of player connections registered in the MW.
+	* `MT_getAllPlayerStates() : Map<String, PlayerState>`: get the `PlayerState` of each registered player.
+	* `MT_getPlayerState(playerName : String) : PlayerState`: get the `PlayerState` of a given registered player.
+	* `MT_getStatus() : EnvironmentState`: get the state of the EI.

 The **S_MassimTalking17** skill makes use of entity class **PlayerState** to store each player registered in the game.
 This class stores, for example,  the location of the agent, its charge and load level, the items it is holding, etc.